StinanH/RestaurantManager/README.md

 Updates a menu at a restaurant using restaurantId and menuId.
 ```
 {
-  "id": 0,           <- id of menu
+  "id": 0,           <- Id of menu
-  "name": "string"   <- new name of menu
+  "name": "string"   <- New name of menu
 }
 ```
 ### DELETE - /restaurant:{restaurantId}/Menu/{menuId}